 The school offers a bilingual education to students from kindergarten through 12th grade and is one of the top schools in the city.

 In a way, Marina Vallarta is a sort of “Mexico Lite.”
 You’re very much in Mexico – and there are plenty of places to eat tacos and drink tequila – but it’s secluded and cut off from the rest of the city.
-Digital nomads and younger expats may find this area a bit boring and white-washed, myself included.

 Puerto Vallarta sign